christian-taillon/MCP-to-OpenAPI-Proxy/README.md

-# Armis MCP to OpenAPI Proxy
+# MCP to OpenAPI Proxy

-This project provides a Docker-based proxy to expose the Armis Security MCP (Master Control Program) server as a standard OpenAPI interface, secured with Bearer token authentication.
-It is designed for seamless integration with tools like OpenWebUI.
+This project provides a Docker-based proxy that exposes any MCP (Master Control Program) server as a standard OpenAPI interface.
+It is powered by [mcpo](https://github.com/open-webui/mcpo) and secured with Bearer token authentication.

+This proxy allows Large Language Models (LLMs) and other developer tools to interact with OpenAPI-compliant endpoints, enabling a wide range of automation and integration possibilities.

+## Why Use This Proxy?

+- **Compatibility**: Makes non-standard MCP APIs compatible with the vast ecosystem of OpenAPI tools, such as code generators, testing frameworks, and API explorers.
+- **LLM Integration**: Enables LLMs to understand and interact with your APIs for tasks like automated testing, data retrieval, and complex workflow execution.
+An example of this is with [OpenWebUI](https://github.com/open-webui/open-webui), which can use this proxy to give its LLMs tools to interact with the real world.
+- **Simplified Authentication**: Abstracts complex authentication mechanisms behind a simple, unified Bearer token, simplifying client-side code.
+- **Standardization**: Presents a consistent, predictable API interface, regardless of the underlying MCP implementation.

 ## Features

-- **OpenAPI Transformation**: Converts the Armis MCP into a standard OpenAPI specification.
+- **OpenAPI Transformation**: Converts an MCP into a standard OpenAPI specification.
 - **Secure Authentication**: Automatically generates a secure Bearer token on startup.
 - **Dockerized**: Easy to deploy and manage with Docker Compose.
 - **Customizable**: Supports custom Bearer tokens and flexible configuration.